SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ## "place"

-More important places are written to lower numbered layers: country, state to all layers, capital at 3, city at 5, town at 8, suburb, village at 11, hamlet, locality, neighbourhood, isolated_dwelling, farm at 13, anything else at 14.
+More important places are written to lower numbered layers: country, state to all layers, capital at 3, city at 5, town at 8, suburb, village at 11, hamlet, locality, neighbourhood, isolated_dwelling, farm at 13.
+Other values are ignored.
+Only OSM nodes are processed for the "place" layer; there's too much randomness in OSM way and relation place data to use that.

 ### class